 Children and teens may not recognize that what they have been experiencing is anxiety.
 Some youth think the way they are feeling and acting is normal or expected.
 Often, overly studious or perfectionistic youth believe it is reasonable to study for hours on end, to keep their bedroom as neat as a pin, or to wash their hands excessively after every activity.
 Other youth think there is something “wrong” with them.

-Children may focus on the physical symptoms of anxiety (e.g. stomachaches).
+Children may focus on the physical symptoms of anxiety (e.g., stomachaches).
 Teens may think they’re weird, weak, out of control, or even going crazy!
 These thoughts might make them feel even more anxious and self-conscious.
 Providing accurate information about anxiety can reduce confusion or shame.
 Explain that anxiety is a common and normal experience, and it can be managed successfully!
 You can do this in 3 clear steps.
-Once your child understands this information, he or she will feel more motivated to address his/her anxiety.
+Once your child understands this information, they will feel more motivated to address their anxiety.

 Step 1: Encouraging Your child to open up about worries and fears

 Start by describing a recent situation where you observed some signs of anxiety in your child.

 “Yesterday, when Sarah came over, you seemed very quiet and you just sat beside me.
 It seemed you might have been a bit nervous about having a visitor in our house.
 What was that like for you?”
 Or, “I’ve noticed you’ve been hanging home on weekends, and don’t seem to want to go out like your brother does.
 What’s up?”